The Cost of a Borehole

 While most people expect the easiest drilling to be into soft and loose geologies, the opposite is generally true.
 A great difficulty of the drilling process is to keep the borehole open during the process, which is made more difficult when the hole is collapsing in on itself because of unstable and loose ground.

-We itemise all our quotes, however, in a logical manner that makes them easy to understand, so that the customer is aware of the costs at every stage of the project.
+understand, so that the customer is aware of the costs at every stage of the project.
 A breakdown of the quote is detailed below for your reference.

 Most rock types are drilled at the same rate.
 Quartzite, however, because of its abrasiveness, is charged at a higher price, since it wears the drill bit down faster.
 Some loose ground conditions will also require a different drilling method, such as ODEX – but this is not commonly used in Gauteng.